xiangivyli/data-science-portfolio/part_a_job_posting_linkedin_pipeline/README.md

   </p>

 <a id = "ch4"></a>
-# Chapter 4 Data Quality Check with Soda
+# Chapter 4 Data Quality Check with Soda and dbt test

 Data quality check is a must in the data pipeline, the foucs before transformation and after transformation are different